httpsecure/kembang/examplesite/README.md

 ## Note

-if you manualy install hugo, you must install hugo extended version
+If you manualy install hugo, you must install hugo extended version

-if you using debian/ubuntu & install hugo from repo it will include libsass1
+If you using debian/ubuntu & install hugo from repo it will include **libsass1**

 ## Discussions